soyebganja/Health-Premium-Prediction-ML-Project/README.md

    ```bash
    git push origin feature-name
    ```
-5. Open a pull request.
+5. Open a pull request

 ---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---
 ## Contact
 For any inquiries, feel free to reach out:
 - **LinkedIN**: https://linkedin.com/in/soyeb-ganja